kpenev/AstroWISP/documentation/sphinx/source/python_interface/fit_star_shape.rst

 module.
-Currently only piecewise bi-cubic PSF/PRF models are supported, with the shape constrained to depend smoothly on image position and any other user-defined parameters, possibly accross multiple images simultaneously and the amplitudes (fluxs) of sources being independent of each other.
+Currently only piecewise bi-cubic PSF/PRF models are supported, with the shape constrained to depend smoothly on image position and any other user-defined parameters, possibly accross multiple images simultaneously and the amplitudes (fluxes) of sources being independent of each other.
 Fitting is done by constructing an instance of :class:`superphot.FitStarShape` and calling it on a collection of frames to be fit simultaneously and a list of all the sources in each frame.
 For details on how to specify fitting parameters and source and